markus-flicke/ImitationLearning/Readme.md

+### Reporting
+* upload 1 document each = 2 docs. identical
+* use plots to describe experiments
+* Wants to see training loss + making sure that the experiments were actually run.
+For each experiment
+* May be more than 3 pages

 ### MVP
 * Sequential conv net
 * Train frames independently

 ### Problems
 * When we leave the expert trajectory, the model doesn't know what to do